Dr Luiz Silva Souza

 About

 I trained as a social psychologist in Brazil with a PhD internship at Aix-Marseille University, in France.
 My teaching, research and knowledge exchange activities have centred on social psychology, health psychology, and group dynamics.
 I investigated the social representations and practices toward alcoholism in Primary Health Care.
 In collaboration with a Primary Health Care Centre, I implemented health promotion groups focused on alcoholism and masculinity.
-My current research focuses on the social representations of Covid-19 and the community responses to the Covid-19 pandemic.
-I am interested in social representations, social identities, social practices, participant observation, psychosocial interventions, action research, the social psychology of human-animal relations, veganism, and social movements.
+My current research focuses on social movements and political action.
+I am also conducting a study on attitudes toward animal research.
+I am interested in social representations, social identities, social practices, participant observation, psychosocial interventions, action research, the social psychology of human-animal relations, and veganism.
 I am enthusiastic about the application of social psychology to real-world problems and the contribution of critical social psychology to the analysis of ideology in daily life.

 Academic responsibilities